 Carrier outsourcing to Mexico can cut costs, but it also brings more moving parts.
 Your team has to manage communication across borders, deal with trade policies, and work with carrier workers under different standards.
 You also need to confirm your cargo insurance policy provides the right protection for every stage of your route.

 The process gets even more complex when tax and regulatory policies meant to support U.S. businesses conflict with foreign practices.
 Every choice—from contracts to routes—can affect your delivery results, especially if freight regulations aren't clearly understood or followed.
-This includes how your domestic freight shipping is handled once goods cross into Mexico.
+This includes how your domestic freight shipping is handled once goods cross international borders.

-One of the biggest risks in carrier outsourcing to Mexico is poor visibility.
+One of the biggest risks in carrier outsourcing across the border is poor visibility.
 If you don’t have real-time tracking or a local partner you trust, your shipments can run into problems without warning.

 It’s also important to look at driver training, truck conditions, and how local companies operate.
 These factors often vary from what you're used to and can affect how fast and safely the load is delivered.